mak100186/load-test/README.md

 # Special Thanks
-A special thanks to Fabrizio Di Pietro for the time and guidance given.
+A special thanks to Fabrizio Di Pietro (@sipronunciaaigor) for the time and guidance given.